 Do we need to visit a shop in Durham or Newcastle?

 No. GoldPaid is an online and postal service with no walk-in shop.
-WhatsApp, email and insured post handle the whole process, so no volunteer has to travel into Durham or Newcastle with donated valuables.
+WhatsApp, email and tracked post handle the whole process, so no volunteer has to travel into Durham or Newcastle with donated valuables.

 Related pages